- About NHL.TV

 - Expensive subscription plans.

-In case you’re not impressed with ExpressVPN, and you want the next best thing, NordVPN is your go-to destination.
+In case you’re not impressed with the above options, then NordVPN is your go-to destination.

 This provider shares a lot of qualities with the number provider, especially in the field of security and privacy.
 That includes the highest level of encryption, a kill switch, DNS leak protection, and a no-logs policy.